All Episodes

 I mean, I just couldn't be more pissed off.

-I was upset when Sarah Palin I think.
+I was upset when Sarah Palin III.

-Did you say Oh, did she not have the guts to back away?
+Did you say, oh, did she not have the guts to back away?

-You know, I was pissed off when we didn't get to vote in the primary election here.
+But then this that I heard today about Nitt Romney, you know, I was pissed off when we didn't get to vote in the primary election here.

 But I am so pissed off at him.